ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 * The minSdkVersion should be above 15.

-* The targetSdkVersion should always reflect the latest Android SDK available from Google.
+* The targetSdkVersion should always reflect the latest Android SDK available from Google supported by Cordova.
+Currently, Cordova supports up to Android 24.

 ### 2. Adding Cordova platforms